terra-money/docs/docs/develop/get-started.md

 ### TerraWiki<span/>.org

-Check out the Terra Wiki for tutorials, reference material, and troubleshooting guides.
-Written by devs, for devs, [terrawiki.org](http://terrawiki.org) is the community documentation platform for all things Terra.
+Written by devs, for devs, [terrawiki.org](http://terrawiki.org) is the community documentation platform for all things Terra, including community-generated tutorials, reference material, and troubleshooting guides.
 Start browsing, or log in and create your own article.

 ### Agora Developers' Forum